yechielb2000/ride-share-simulator/README.md

 > Publishes assignment to Redis assignments

 **Metrics Service**:
-> Provides HTTP endpoint to get the report and metrics
+> Provides an HTTP endpoint to get the report and metrics

 ## Detailed Structure